 Example 2: Mantri Developers constructs a building for its branch office.
 In this case, ITC is not available.

-Example 3: L&T constructs a hydraulic machine used for construction of its branch office.
+Example 3: L&T constructs a hydraulic machine used for the construction of its branch office.
 In this case, ITC is available.